nikodindon/mnemo/README.md

 > *Store the intention, not the content.*

-**Mnemo** uses the DNS protocol — the internet's distributed phone book — as a generative filesystem.
+**Mnemo** uses the DNS protocol, the internet's distributed phone book, as a generative filesystem.
 Instead of storing files, it stores the *compressed description* of how to recreate them, using a local LLM as the reconstruction engine.

 It's part infrastructure hack, part compression theory experiment, part philosophical provocation.

-Named after Mnemosyne, the Greek goddess of memory — because what Mnemo stores isn't data, it's *the memory of how to produce data*.
+Named after Mnemosyne, the Greek goddess of memory, because what Mnemo stores isn't data, it's *the memory of how to produce data*.

 ---

+## Inspiration and credit

+This project owes its existence to **[doom-over-dns](https://github.com/resumex/doom-over-dns)** by [@resumex](https://github.com/resumex), who had the beautiful and slightly unhinged idea of running DOOM through DNS TXT records.

+Discovering that project sparked two questions: *how constrained is DNS really as a storage medium?* And then, *what if the constraint itself was the feature?*

+The answer that emerged: instead of fighting the ~500 KB ceiling by packing more data in, sidestep it entirely.
+Store not the content, but the *intent*.
+Let a local LLM reconstruct the content on demand.
+The DNS record becomes a seed.
+The model becomes the decompressor.

+That leap, from "DNS as a weird hard drive" to "DNS as a generative filesystem", is what dnsforge explores.
+So: thank you doom-over-dns, for making a constrained space feel like an invitation.

+---

 ## The idea in one sentence

-> What if you could fit an entire program into a DNS TXT record, and reconstruct it on demand — without ever storing a single byte of the actual output?
+> What if you could fit an entire program into a DNS TXT record, and reconstruct it on demand, without ever storing a single byte of the actual output?

 ---